City-of-Helsinki/kerrokantasi/README.md

 ### Production

-Correspondingly, production container can be brought up with
+Production setup will require a separate PostGIS database server (see "Prepare database") below.
+Once you have a PostGIS database server running,

 ```
-docker-compose run deploy
+docker run kerrokantasi
 ```

 In production, configuration is done with corresponding environment variables.
+See `config_dev.env.example` for the environment variables needed to set in production.

 Local development quickstart
 ----------------------